ruchika-bhat/exp12/README.md

 shape provides the number of rows and columns

 This step ensures that the dataset is correctly loaded and ready for analysis.

-# Significance of Categorical Data Analysis:
-Categorical data analysis is widely used in various domains such as:
-Education (student grades and departments)
-Business analytics (customer categories, product types) Market research (consumer preferences)
-It helps in converting qualitative data into meaningful insights that support decision-making.

 # CONCLUSION: